mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-on Dudin, married couples who have children just like anywhere else in Imperial space; however, once born, children are subjected to a litany of genetic engineering procedures to ensure they ‘meet the standards’ of the Executive Bureaux.
+on Dudin, married couples who have children just like anywhere else in Imperial space; however, once born, children are subjected to a litany of genetic engineering procedures to ensure they 'meet the standards' of the Executive Bureaux.
 More often than not, they do; after all, the vast majority of them were born to Dudinian parents and ancestors who were genetically treated themselves.
 The Executive